The Early Birth Association is proud to offer a wide variety of help and support to the babies, families and staff on the TMBU and SCBU at PRH.

 We help provide practical and emotional support to parents and families by running regular coffee mornings where EBA representatives provide coffee, tea and biscuits and the opportunity for parents to be able to sit and talk about their experiences on the units if they wish to do so.
 We ensure that the parents’ kitchens are stocked up with tea, coffee, biscuits, fruit and basic grocery supplies.
 We supply emergency snack and travel bags for parents to take with them if their baby needs to be transferred to a different hospital by the Transport Team.

 We make sure the units have a stock of wash bag kits for parents who find themselves staying overnight without anything.
 This ensures they have toiletry and hygiene items so they can just focus on staying close by their baby.
-We also provide new bedding for the parent’s bedrooms on the units.
+We provide new bedding for the parent’s bedrooms on the units.
 We have also funded new breast pumps for expressing mum’s to use on the units and/or at Ronald McDonald House accommodation.
+We provide EBA cool bags to the mums on units to allow them to transport their milk from home to the hospital, along with storage tubs for pump parts.
+More recently, we have supplied clear pencil cases for parents mobile phones, so they can take their mobile phones into the units as these can be easily disinfected.

 We like to provide parents with various special ways of recording memories of their and their baby’s time on the units.
 Recent keepsake items we have been able to supply the units with has been milestone cards which have proved very popular.
 We specially designed these for parents on the units to help record and celebrate the precious and unique milestones their baby’s reach, such a first feed, first cuddle, first time wearing clothes and gaining weight.